 Paul’s passions for teaching and the forest merged in his work as a mountain guide in the Cascades and Sierra Nevada.
 After teaching part-time at Whitworth College in Spokane, Washington, and full-time at Houghton College in western New York, he arrived at Westmont in 1988.

-He is the author of six collections of poetry—Visiting Home (Pecan Grove Press, 2008), Rosing from the Dead (WordFarm, 2009), Say This Prayer into the Past (Cascade Books, 2013), Getting to Gardisky Lake (Stephen F. Austin State University Press, 2016), Deer at Twilight: Poems from the North Cascades (Stephen F. Austin State University Press, 2018), and Little Rhymes for Lowly Plants (White Violet Press, 2019), and Somewhere to Follow (Slant, 2021).
+He is the author of seven collections of poetry—Visiting Home (Pecan Grove Press, 2008), Rosing from the Dead (WordFarm, 2009), Say This Prayer into the Past (Cascade Books, 2013), Getting to Gardisky Lake (Stephen F. Austin State University Press, 2016), Deer at Twilight: Poems from the North Cascades (Stephen F. Austin State University Press, 2018), Little Rhymes for Lowly Plants (White Violet Press, 2019), and Somewhere to Follow (Slant, 2021).
 Individual poems have appeared in Poetry, Wilderness, and Christian Century, among others.